hclimente/hclimente.github.io/_posts/2025-07-14-cross-entropy.md

 All this is fine, but a lingering question remains: what's the logarithm of the probability doing there?
 Why aren't we using any other transformation of the probability?

 Imagine the space of all possible codewords of a prefix code.
 If we decide to use the codeword "0", every other codeword needs to start by "1"; that choice cost us half of all possible codewords.
 Hence, if we are going to spend that precious codeword into one outcome, it better happen at least half the time.
 Note that $$- \log 0.5 = 1$$.
-Similarly, a codeword like "00" still allows for words prefixed by "01", "10" and "11"; it costed us only one fourth of the space.
+Similarly, a codeword like "00" still allows for words prefixed by "01", "10" and "11"; it cost us only one fourth of the space.
 Note that $$- \log 0.25 = 2$$.

-$$- \log P(x)$$ gives us the optimal length of an outcomes codeword.
+$$- \log P(x)$$ gives us the optimal length of an outcome's codeword.

 {% enddetails %}